Impact and implementation pathways in the (MBIE) Smart Ideas proposals

 - When highlighting a track record in delivering impact, you can highlight similar implementation pathways that have led to demonstrable benefits.
 It may be that you or your team members have existing relationships with your research users.

 - How will your users take up your research?
-This is where you link back to the planned output of your work and articulate the involvement of the user.
+This is where you link back to your work’s planned output and articulate the user’s involvement.
 Outline your discussions with them about the potential use, and preferences they have shown for the format of materials and information to be delivered.
 You need to write about that in this section.
 Use detailed descriptions to highlight this information rather than blanket statements of fact.

 - Strength of relationships – please, don’t just say you have existing relationships, or even that you have worked with them before.
 There is every chance that the last time you worked with them, it wasn’t that successful, so simply stating this is not useful for a reviewer.
 Demonstrate your relationship through evidence of past success.
 Provide detail about how the relationship was formed or will be managed and the roles of the players.

-Finally, some general advice and guidance, read the assessment guide to understand better what the reviewers are assessing.
+Finally, some general advice and guidance, read the assessment guide to fully understand what the reviewers are assessing.

 We hope you find this article helpful.
-Over the years, we have helped New Zealand researchers secure in excess of $20 million through the MBIE endeavour funding schemes.
+Over the years, we have helped New Zealand researchers secure over $20 million through the MBIE endeavour funding schemes.
 Find out how we can help you!